Zaki-Wu-2004/coast_benchmarks/datasets/shear_flow/README.md

 **Approximate time to generate the data:** per input parameter: $\sim 5h$, total: $\sim 25$ hours.

-**Hardware used to generate the data and precision used for generating the data:** 512 nodes of 96 CPU cores each with 96 tasks running in parallel, in single precision.
+**Hardware used to generate the data and precision used for generating the data:** 512 nodes of 96 CPU cores each with 96 tasks running in parallel, in double precision.

 ## What is interesting and challenging about the data: